Mariana Levy

-Mariana Levy (22 April 1966 – 29 April 2005) was a Mexican telenovela actress, singer and television show host.
-She was the daughter of actress Talina Fernández and banker Gerardo Jorge Levy.
+Mariana Levy Fernández (22 April 1966 – 29 April 2005) was a Mexican telenovela actress, singer and television show host.
+She was the daughter of actress Talina Fernández and banker Gerardo Jorge Levy and the sister of Pato Levy.

 Biography

 Mariana Levy Fernández was born in Mexico City.
 By the time she turned sixteen in 1982, she participated in her first Televisa soap opera, Vivir Enamorada ("Living in Love"), where she played "Verónica".
 Levy took 1983 off, then returned to the small screen in 1984, in a major Televisa hit, Los Años Felices ("The Happy Years").
 In Los Años Felices, she played the role of "Nancy".
 Her next telenovela, Martín Garatuza (1986) was not successful.
 The opposite can be said of her next work, as "Linda", in 1987's Rosa Salvaje ("Wild Rosa").
 Rosa Salvaje, about a girl named Rosa who falls in love with a millionaire but was not accepted by his family, became a hit all over Latin America, Europe and Asia.
 Levy became known in places including Spain, Puerto Rico, Russia, Venezuela and Argentina.

 She participated in 1988's Lo Blanco y Lo Negro ("What's White and What's Black"), alongside Rafael Sánchez Navarro among others, as "Alma de Castro".
 She took off the rest of the 1980s, but, in 1990, she returned to television with the task of playing three characters in the same soap opera; playing "Ángela", "Gimena" and "Estrella" in Yo compro esa mujer ("I'll buy that woman").